PDD Holdings Inc ADR (PDD) Stock: A Closer Look at the Market Potential - News Heater

-The price-to-earnings ratio for PDD Holdings Inc ADR (NASDAQ: PDD) is above average at 26.42x, while the 36-month beta value is 0.62.Analysts have differing opinions on the stock, with 36 analysts rating it as a “buy,” 6 as “overweight,” 3 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for PDD Holdings Inc ADR (NASDAQ: PDD) is above average at 25.61x, while the 36-month beta value is 0.61.Analysts have differing opinions on the stock, with 35 analysts rating it as a “buy,” 6 as “overweight,” 3 as “hold,” and 0 as “sell.”

 PDD) stock’s latest price update